AlexxNica/stacki-kubernetes/README.md

 <sup name="f5">[5](#a5)</sup> If you've seen any of the Kubernetes documentation, there are multiple ways to skin this particular software cat.
 We aren't doing those.
 If you want, you can just use Stacki to get the machines to a ping and a prompt and then use another/other tools for deploying Kubernetes.
 But then, you're not running it on bare metal anymore if that's a priority for you.

 <sup name="f6">[6](#a6)</sup> vim or swim!
 I guess you could use emacs, but that means you're probably a developer and why are you reading this?

+<sup name="a7">[7](#f7)</sup> There should a link here about attributes and how to use them.
+Apparently, no one has ever written this.
+I will do so, next week.
+Really.
+Next.
+Week.